-Since our inception, we have financed our operations through service revenues, the issuance of convertible notes payable, convertible preferred stock, common stock, and the exercise of stock options.
-As of March 31, 2023, we had an accumulated deficit of \$123.4 million and \$91.5 million in cash and cash equivalents and marketable securities.
+We finance our operations through the issuance of convertible notes payable, convertible preferred stock, common stock, and the exercise of stock options.
+As of March 31, 2024, we had an accumulated deficit of \$177.6 million and \$71.3 million in cash, cash equivalents and marketable securities.
 Cash and cash equivalents are comprised of deposits at major financial banking institutions and highly liquid investments with an original maturity of three months or less at the date of purchase.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, reflected in the change in our outstanding accounts payable and accrued expenses.